Skip to content

 Automated End-to-End Tests

-All data flows within Ozone and the actions performed on its HIS components are rigorously validated using a comprehensive suite of automated end-to-end (E2E) tests.
+All data flows within Ozone and the actions performed on its HIS apps are rigorously validated using a comprehensive suite of automated end-to-end (E2E) tests.

 This section is designed to help Ozone developers familiarize themselves with ozone-e2e, the repository where all end-to-end tests for Ozone are maintained.
 It will guide you through the architecture of a typical end-to-end test case and provide the necessary knowledge and practical steps to develop your own test cases.